Practical guide

 Word dictaphone vs Fast Dictate

-Feature Word Dictation Fast Dictate
+Feature Word / Windows built-in Fast Dictate

-Grammar correction No Yes
+Grammar correction & rewriting No Yes

 Auto paragraphs & lists No Yes